 Comparative Thinking Skills: Teaching Students to Compare and Contrast

 The ability to compare and contrast is one of the first higher-order reading comprehension skills students are introduced to.
-And it is no wonder, as the ability to categorise and compare things in terms of their differences and similarities corresponds to some the earliest stages of cognitive development.
-Without the ability to group things effectively in terms of their similarities and differences, much of what we consider as ‘learning’ would be impossible.
+And it is no wonder, as the ability to categorise and compare things in terms of their differences and similarities corresponds to some of the earliest stages of cognitive development.
+Without the ability to group items effectively regarding their similarities and differences, much of what we consider ‘learning’ would be impossible.

 Defining the Terms Compare and Contrast

 The ability to compare and contrast has its uses far beyond the classroom.
 With practical applications in everything from choosing which insurance policy to buy to what clothes to pack for a holiday, comparing and contrasting are requirements for much of our everyday decision-making.
 However, when we discuss these terms in relation to reading skills, they have much more specific meanings.